jacomyma/add-datascapes/datascape-template/README.md

 Before you work with the project (dev or build), you need to configure it with data that is not part of this repository.

 ### 1. Choose a name for your datascape.
 This allows you deploy different datascapes in parallel.
-For the sake of the example, I arbitrary pick the name ```poney```.
+For the sake of the example, I arbitrarily pick the name ```poney```.

 ### 2. Edit the ```vite.config.js``` file to assign the name you've chosen to the ```base``` variable: